Use of quality improvement science to improve the accuracy of drug allergy status in pediatric patients after allergist assessments

 1. Braund R, Lawrence CK, Baum L, et al. Quality of electronic records documenting adverse drug reactions within a hospital setting: Identification of discrepancies and information completeness.
 N Z Med J 2019;132:28-37.

-Dr Wong is a pediatric allergist and clinical assistant professor in the Department of Paediatrics at BC Children’s Hospital.
+Dr Wong is a pediatric allergist and clinical assistant professor in the Department of Pediatrics at BC Children’s Hospital.
 She has completed the BC Patient Safety and Quality Council Clinician Quality Academy and the Provincial Health Services Authority (PHSA) Physician Quality Improvement Programs.
 She is a current Hudson Scholar (2020–2022) at BC Children’s, which provides protected time to focus on quality improvement work.
 In addition to health quality improvement, her primary areas of clinical interest are drug and food allergy.
 Ms Ito is a doctoral student at the Institute of Public Health, Charité – Universitätsmedizin Berlin.
 She was a clinical consultant in the PHSA Physician Quality Improvement Program during the project period.
-Dr Mak is an allergy specialist and clinical instructor with the UBC Department of Internal Medicine, Division of Allergy and Immunology.
+Dr Mak is an allergy specialist and clinical instructor with the UBC Department of Medicine, Division of Allergy and Immunology.
 He is also a clinical instructor with the UBC Department of Pediatrics, Division of Allergy and Immunology.
 He has a special interest in penicillin delabeling and drug allergy.
 Ms Abrahams is the PHSA Physician Quality Improvement Program manager.
 Ms Dang is a project coordinator for the PHSA Physician Quality Improvement Program.

 Above is the information needed to cite this article in your paper or presentation.
 The International Committee